How to get sleep

 Step 1: Finishing dinner should trigger that it is getting close to bedtime

 Step 3: After practicing this ritual for one week, consider an appropriate reward.
-For example, you could buy yourself an inexpensive reward such as a relaxing magazine or book for attaining this goal.
+For example: You could buy yourself an inexpensive reward such as a relaxing magazine or book for attaining this goal.